garrisonlowe/SchwabDev-Market-Dashboard/README.md

 **NOTE:** Visual may be blurry due to licensing of the imported candlestick visual, the functionality will still work though.
 Full screenshot at the bottom!

+**NOTE 2:** The market data CSV cannot be uploaded to GitHub due to the 25mb file size limit.
+A link to a google drive can be found [here!](https://drive.google.com/drive/folders/1NPMEJZlCsCOa7qWBjVpb7WSp3sL1-8Pa?usp=sharing).

 # Project Overview
 This project aims to analyze the market data of S&P 500 companies over the past five years.
 Using a combination of web scraping, API integration, and data visualization techniques, the project will pull, store, and visualize the data in an interactive Power BI report.